msa-em/stem-transfer-of-information/01_introduction.md

 ## Article Outline

+Multiple different methods may be used to extract information from such detector datasets, each with its own usecases and limitations.
 In this work, we investigate the efficacy of STEM phase retrieval methods to transfer phase information, as a function of the imaging system properties and experimental parameters, using a combination of analytical and numerical analyses and interactive widgets.

 The manuscript is structured as follows: